Skip to main content

 Practical Example

-A loan of 10,000 EUR with 5% nominal interest and 200 EUR processing fee has a higher effective rate than 5% because the fee is included.
-Over 3 years, the effective rate is approximately 5.6%.
+A loan of 10,000 EUR with 5% nominal interest and a 200 EUR processing fee has a higher effective rate than 5% because the fee is included.
+The effective rate is therefore never lower than the nominal (Sollzins) rate.

 Legal Basis